TERMS AND CONDITIONS

 GENERAL CONDITIONS AND PRIVACY

-The Organizer will not be liable for: (i) any failure of the website before, during or after the Challenge; (ii) for any technical malfunction or other problems relating to the telephone network or lines, computer on-line systems, servers, access providers, computer equipment or software; (iii) the failure of any project entry to be received for any reason, including, but not limited to, technical problems or traffic congestion on the internet or at any website or for any entry to be deemed inadmissible; (iv) any injury or damage to a participant’s or any other person’s computer related to or resulting from participating or downloading any material in the Challenge; (v) any illness, injury, sleep deprivation, stress related illness/injury or any other illness/injury of any kind claimed to be caused by or related to an Eligible Participant’s entry or participation in this Challenge; and/or (vi) any combination of the above.
+The Organizer will not be liable for: (i) any failure of the website before, during or after the Challenge; (ii) for any technical malfunction or other problems relating to the telephone network or lines, computer on-line systems, servers, access providers, computer equipment or software; (iii) the failure of any project entry to be received for any reason, including, but not limited to, technical problems or traffic congestion on the internet or at any website or for any entry to be deemed inadmissible; (iv) any injury or damage to a participant’s or any other person’s computer related to or resulting from participating or downloading any material in the Challenge; (v) any illness, injury, sleep deprivation, stress related illness/injury or any other illness/injury of any kind claimed to be caused by or related to a Registered Group’s entry or participation in this Challenge; and/or (vi) any combination of the above.

 Projects previewed on website: The Organizer may, in its sole and absolute discretion, choose to display certain projects or parts thereof on the Challenge website once submitted.
 For greater certainty, the fact that a project has (or has not) been displayed on these or other websites will NOT impact the project evaluation process.